11235813/matlabadin/RotationCalculator/readme.txt

 	Int64GraphParameters.cs: Implementation of both GraphParameters & IStateManager using a 64-bit integers as states.
 	MatlabadinGraph.cs: Algorithm implementation.
 This class traverses the reachable state space, calculates each state probability & outputs aggregated choice information
 	Program.cs: command-line entry-point.
 Performs command-line parsing and processing RotationPriorityQueue.cs: Ability choice parser.
 This class parses the ability 'rotation' string and coverts that to an ability choice for any given state.
+See top of file for required rotation string formats
 	StateHelper.cs: implementation-independent state transition & ability usage logic.

 TLDR summary for maintenance & code review:
 	StateHelper.NextStates(): next state transition logic
+	StateHelper.UseAbility(): handles holy power & buff logic for a state transition

-	RotationPriorityQueue: ability choice logic
+	RotationPriorityQueue.cs: ability choice logic
 	MatlabadinGraph.GenerateGraph(): graph generation
 	MatlabadinGraph.CalculateResults(): state probability and aggregated ability usage calculations
 	Program: command-line processing

+MoP questions:
+Does EF stack or overwrite?
+Assuming overwrite
+Does SS stack or overwrite?
+Assuming overwrite
+Is HP from AS under GC still on-cast or now on-hit?
+Assuming still on-cast Is GP from J on-cast or on-hit?
+Assuming on-hit due to talent calculator wording